fbergama/wass/doc/src/render/documentation/install.html.md

 *** NOTE: the following procedure was tested on Mac OS X 10.11.5 (El Capitan) but should be valid on any relatively modern version of Mac OSX.***

 The easiest way to install all the required libraries is via [Homebrew](http://brew.sh).
-If brew is not already installed, follow the instructions on:

-[http://brew.sh](http://brew.sh) to install the latest version.
+If brew is not already installed, follow the instructions on [http://brew.sh](http://brew.sh) to install the latest version.

 Once brew is installed, open a terminal and enter the following commands